Dog Face Swollen – Should You Be Worried?

 Treating Trauma

 If the dog has experienced trauma to the head or facial area, the treatment will depend on the severity of the trauma.
-The vet will require to do an x-ray to determine how bad is the trauma, after providing the dog with the first aid.
+The vet will require to do an x-ray to determine how bad the trauma is, after providing the dog with the first aid.
 When getting the treatment, the dog may get antibiotics, anti-inflammatories, and some care alongside everything.

 Treating Tumors

-If the veterinarian is worried that the uncontrolled growth is in fact a tumor or cancer - the vet will need to do more testing.
-The vet will recommend doing x-rays, testing the tumor via biopsy, or blood tests.
+If the veterinarian is worried that the uncontrolled growth is, in fact, a tumor or cancer – more testing will be needed.
+The vet will recommend doing x-rays and testing the tumor via biopsy or blood tests.

 How To Prevent Facial Swelling?